vibertthio/beact/README.md

 - [blog](http://scyablog.blogspot.tw/2017/07/beact.html) - scya597's words after creating Beact! (only mandarin now, english coming)

 An audio/visual interactive art piece, and an instrument that everyone play with to become a DJ + VJ.
-It's based on the idea of papatap, and using two.js, tone.js as audio and visual library.
+It's based on the idea of patatap, and using two.js, tone.js as audio and visual library.
-It combines sequencer with on concept of papatap.
+It combines sequencer with on concept of patatap.
-I have added some my own animation and will do more to replace ones from papatap.
+I have added some my own animation and will do more to replace ones from patatap.

 ## 0. Table of Contents